 A.G.P./Alliance Global Partners has agreed to act as placement agent in connection with this offering.
-The placement agent is not purchasing or selling any of the Units offered by this prospectus supplement, but will use its reasonable best efforts to arrange for the sale of the securities offered by this prospectus supplement.
+The placement agent is not purchasing or selling any of the shares of Common Stock offered by this prospectus supplement, but will use its reasonable best efforts to arrange for the sale of the securities offered by this prospectus supplement.
 We have entered into a securities purchase agreement directly with the investors in connection with this offering.
 The securities purchase agreement contains customary representations, warranties and covenants.
-The offering is expected to close on or about February 16, 2021, subject to customary closing conditions.
+The offering is expected to close on or about March 4, 2021, subject to customary closing conditions.
+A.G.P./Alliance Global Partners is also acting as placement agent for the private placement transaction and is being paid a fee related to the placement of the Purchase Warrants.